-Noyce et al. (2007) evaluated the safety impacts of changing the LT operation mode of an intersection from POLT to PPLT with FYA.
-This study collected the required data for a crash analysis from Oregon (22 locations), Washington (9 locations), and California (5 locations) states.
-After the data collection, the study performed the sign test and the Empirical Bayes (EB) analysis.

-Performing the sign test on 18 sites showed that when the intersection control mode had changed from protected-only to PPLT with FYA, 12, 14, and 13 locations had an increase in the number of total crashes, left-turn related crashes, and crashes, respectively that occurred during the FYA illumination.
-Although the increase in LT related crashes was statistically significant, the total number of crashes was not statistically different after implementing PPLT with FYA.
-In the EB analysis, 19 intersections had sufficient data for analyzing the LT related crashes.
-The results showed a statistically significant reduction in left-turn related crashes at 15 out of 19 intersections but, four out of 19 intersections showed an increase in the LT crashes after implementing PPLT with FYA.
-Overall, the following conclusions were made in this study by considering several types of analyses for the change of intersection control mode from POLT to PPLT with FYA:
+Noyce et al. (2007) evaluated the safety impacts of changing the LT operation mode of an intersection from POLT to PPLT with an FYA.
+The study collected the required data for a crash analysis from Oregon (22 locations), Washington (9 locations), and California (5 locations).
+After the data collection, the study performed a sign test and an Empirical Bayes (EB) analysis.
+Performing the sign test on 18 sites showed that when the intersection control mode had changed from protected-only to PPLT with an FYA, 12 locations had an increase in the number of total crashes, 14 had an increase in left-turn-related crashes, and 13 had more crashes, that occurred during the FYA illumination.
+Although the increase in LT-related crashes was statistically significant, the total number of crashes was not statistically different after implementation of PPLT with an FYA.
+In the EB analysis, 19 intersections had sufficient data for analyzing the LT-related crashes.
+The results showed a statistically significant reduction in left-turn-related crashes at 15 out of 19 intersections, but, four of 19 intersections showed an increase in LT crashes after implementation of PPLT with an FYA.
+Overall, the following conclusions were made in this study by considering several types of analyses for changes in intersection control mode from POLT to PPLT with an FYA:

-- The average annual frequency of total crashes was increased at 12 of 18 sites after implementation of FYA indication. - The average annual frequency of left-turn related crashes was increased at 14 of 18 sites after implementation of FYA indication. - The average annual frequency of left-turn crashes that occurred on an approach with the FYA indication was increased at 13 of 18 sites after implementation of the FYA indication. - An average increase in the crash frequency between 0.7 to 1.3 crashes per year for total, leftturn, and FYA left-turn crashes was observed within an average period of 24 months after the implementation of FYA.
+- The average annual frequency of total crashes increased at 12 of 18 sites after implementation of an FYA indication. - The average annual frequency of left-turn-related crashes increased at 14 of 18 sites after implementation of an FYA indication. - The average annual frequency of left-turn crashes that occurred on an approach with the FYA indication increased at 13 of 18 sites after implementation of the FYA indication. - An average increase in the crash frequency of between 0.7 to 1.3 crashes per year for total, left-turn, and FYA left-turn crashes was observed within an average period of 24 months after the implementation of an FYA.

-Qi et al., (2012) selected 51 intersections in Tyler, TX; Federal Way, WA, and Kennewick, WA.
-They collected crash data, which is summarized in Table 2-1.
+Qi et al., (2012) selected 51 intersections in Tyler, Texas; Federal Way, Wash., and Kennewick, Wash.
+They collected crash data, which are summarized in table 2-1.
 For each intersection, individual crash rates for before and after periods were calculated by the following formula: